 Today we were divided into 6 groups and each group was assigned a topic.
 Pn.
 Foziah allocated 1 hour for us to discuss the topic and after that we need to present it to the class.

-We were the second group which presented today, before us there was a group presented about “Children’s capacity for Indirect Learning”.
+before us there was a group presented about “Children’s capacity for Indirect Learning”.
 The group had done a good job because their explanation enabled us to understand the topic thoroughly.
 Indirect learning is something regarding “subconscious learning” and when this situation takes place pupils will acquire the language quicker.
 The types of activities that can be integrated in classroom to foster indirect learning are broken phone, hang man, and also word puzzle.

 From what the group had presented, I learned that in a lesson we can integrate both direct and indirect learning to make teaching and learning more meaningful.
 Direct learning is the teaching part where input are delivered to the pupils and this direct learning can be carried out in a presentation part during a lesson.
 Where else, indirect learning which emphasizes on learning through fun can be integrated either in set induction or production part.